csdojo-defaang/defaang/CONTRIBUTING.md

 ## Where to Get Help

-An active community forms the backbone of every major Open Source project.
 The community is present on various platforms on the internet, where we actively help each other out – not only with regard to using the application.
 GitHub is the most tech-focused part of the community, albeit [discussing here](https://github.com/ykdojo/defaang/discussions) is the way to go for more theoretical discussions.
 Furthermore, we have a [Discord-server](https://discord.gg/aJp6Fypb) where we discuss building the app and help each other out.

 ### All Communication Channels